rauschjatwit/Data-Science-Fundamentals-Final-Project/README.md

 The above graph shows the frequency of the error error in these predictions.
 The graph indicates that the model is a little generous in its predictions, but despite some outliers, is rather close to the actual values.

+Jake:
+Another approach looked at used multivariable regression.
+This solution allowed for multiple factors to be looked at.
+Based on the equation:
+//insert equation
+The equation would have n amount of variables (in this case the amount of factors being looked at): y Is the output predicted value (G3) a Coefficient(slope) for the variable x(the specific factor) xthe input of the specific factor for the student’s G3 being predicted bthe intercept
+//insert code for equation
+Using a similar approach to the G2 TensorFlow model from earlier:
+-	Trainable variables are defined
+-	A model is defined
+-	An optimizer object is used (this case it’s the Adam Optimizer)
+-	A loop is created (tested at 2,000, 10,000, and 50,000 iterations)
+//insert code

 # Results

 # Discussion